NateRickard/Plugin.AudioRecorder/README.md

 It's also possible to get a stream to the recording audio data as it's being recorded, once `StartRecording ()` has been called.

 To access this readonly stream of audio data, you may call the `GetAudioFileStream ()` method.
 This is useful in the case you want to immediately begin streaming the audio data to a server or other consumer.

+**NOTE:** The provided `Stream` data will contain the PCM audio data and will **not** contain a WAV header.
+If your use case requires a WAV header, see the example linked below which contains code to write a WAV file header containing an unknown length.

 An example of this type of concurrent writing and reading of the audio data is shown in the sample accompanying the [Xamarin.Cognitive.Speech](https://github.com/NateRickard/Xamarin.Cognitive.BingSpeech) library.